 Amazon Assistant virus.
 Is it a threat?
 2021 update

-Questions about Amazon Assistant virus
+Amazon Assistant virus Removal Guide

 Amazon Assistant is a browser extension created to share attractive-looking deals and offers with its users.
 This type of browser tool can be downloaded from Amazon's official website or found in original e-stores such as Google Play Store, App store, etc. However, this application can be bundled with other programs also and force unwanted changes on web browser apps.
 As a result of stealth infiltration, you might experience modifications with your homepage and search engine.
-Nevertheless, Amazon Assitant might start pushing intrusive ads on your screen and promoting various sales.
+Nevertheless, the app might start pushing intrusive ads on your screen and promoting various sales.
 Even though this plugin is a legitimate one, it can cause too many annoying activities and is linked to the PUP category.

 Names | Amazon Assistant, aa.hta, Amazon Browser Bar |